mariadroman/parquet4s/site/docs/docs/partitioning.md

 # Partitioning

 Parquet4s supports both reading partitions and partitioning data during writing.
-Writing partitioned data is available **only** in Akka and FS2 modules.
+Writing partitioned data is available **only** in Pekko and FS2 modules.
 Reading partitions is enabled by default in all Parquet4S modules.

-#### Akka & FS2
+#### Pekko & FS2

 Reading partitions is handled by default by `fromParquet` function.
 Before data is read Parquet4s scans the directory and resolves partition fields and values.
 After reading, each record is enriched according to the partition directory tree the file resides in.